pergolafabio/Hikvision-Addons/hikvison-sdk/README.md

-# Home Assistant Add-on: Hikvision SDK
+# Home Assistant Add-on: Hikvision SDK for Door Intercoms
 ## What can it do?
 - It listen for events: callstatus/motion detection/door unlocked
 - It can open a door, usefull for older devices where ISAPI is not possible, when port 80 is blocked

 ## Alert

-The supplied "lib" from hikvision, only runs on i386 / amd64, so it will not work on Raspberry, this addon is based on amd64 lib, if you need i386, download the lib from the Hikvision SDK website and change it https://www.hikvision.com/nl/support/download/sdk/
+The supplied "lib" from hikvision, only runs on i386 / amd64, so it will not work on Raspberry... https://www.hikvision.com/nl/support/download/sdk/
-It also runs on specific OS only, no Alpine, thats why i used: FROM python:3.7-slim

 ## Get started